image bio

 By registered dietitian and fertility specialist: Lauren Manaker

 When a person thinks about postpartum nutrients, magnesium isn’t always top of mind.
-But this mineral can play an important role in your postpartum journey in many ways, and it is not a nutrient that should be ignored.
+But this mineral can play an important role in your postpartum journey in many ways, especially for breastfeeding women, and it is not a nutrient that should be ignored.

 When it comes to micronutrients, the vitamins and minerals that we get from food and supplements supports the body’s ability to carry on major functions like breaking down carbohydrates and allowing the heart muscle to beat.